cindyloo/devart-template/project_summary.md

 ## Description
 Mark-making and story-telling are innate human traits.
 This interactive installation/app illuminates these traits with a cartoon-feed (perhaps stop-motion/frame extraction] of a live video stream.
 As such, it examines the proliferation of the modern day digital "portrait."

 Creating a portrait used to require a level of skill.
-Are selfies portraits?
+Are selfies portraits or are they more like caricatures?
 If portraiture may be defined as a captured moment in time embeding an emotional quality, can we answer affirmatively?
 How about our ever-growing video library?
 Where does the creative process come in now that we can create images in our own likenesses that do not require painterly expertise, a skilled hand, some expensive photography equipment?
 Digital images have arguably rendered such a process unnecessary for many.

 What happens when we deconstruct this moving digital image, frame-by-frame, rendering the image less of a carbon-copy of